-For the proper way to cite a patent granted after the filing of an application, see 707.05(e) and the sample letter in 707.03.
-Rejections on "old combination" are treated in 706.03(j).
+For the proper way to cite a patent granted after the filing of the application in which it is being cited, see 707.05(e).
+[R-18]

-706.02(a) Establishing "Well Known"
+706.02(a) Establishing "Well Known" Prior Art

 Things believed to be known to those skilled in the art are often asserted by the Examiner to be "well known" or "matters of common knowledge".
 If justified, the Examiner should not be obliged to spend time to produce documentary proof.
 If the knowledge is of such notorious character that judicial notice can be taken, it is sufficient so to state.
 In re Malcolm, 1942 C.D.
 589; 543 O.G.
 440. If the applicant traverses such an assertion the Examiner should cite a reference in support of his position.